sr2echa/wAI/README.md

 <samp>

-> [!IMPORTANT]
+> [!NOTE]
 > This is a free & opensource project available for everyone.
-Currently everyone gets access to GPT 3.5 Turbo LLM.
+Currently everyone gets access to GPT-3.5-Turbo LLM.
 But maintaining the backand and API has a significant cost.
 Thus to support this project, considering looking into [CONTRIBUTING.MD](CONTRIBUTING.MD)
 >
-> To learn How to Install/Update, go to [help.md](Help.md)
+> **To learn How to Install/Update**, go to [help.md](Help.md)
 </samp>

 ## 🌟 Key Features